aristath/local-gravatars/readme.txt

 * Change the URL of downloaded gravatars.
 * Change the cleanup frequency.
 * Change the maximum process time to avoid performance issues.
-* Change the fallback image to use (defaults to blank)
+* Change the fallback image to use (defaults to blank) - also allows using the remote URL (not recommended as it will defeat the purpose of this privacy enhancement).